deflect-ca/deflect/README.md

 ## How to run
 The main configuration files are:
-- orchestration/input/config.yaml
+- `orchestration/input/config.yaml`
-- orchestration/input/old-sites.yaml
+- `orchestration/input/old-sites.yaml`
-- orchestration/system-sites.yaml
+- `orchestration/system-sites.yaml`
-- orchestration/deflect-next_config.yaml
+- `orchestration/deflect-next_config.yaml`

-There are example yamls in the respective directories of all of the above.
+There are example yamls in the respective directories for all the above.

 Before running Deflect-next, you need to have the correct values in the above configuration files.